Home Resources Bowstring Bowstring Eye: Types, Placement & Performance

 Shape, Size, and Friction

-A rounded bowstring eye creates more contact surface and therefore more friction than a grooved or slotted design.
-More friction can slightly reduce the bow's efficiency.
-A larger eye opening also allows a thicker string — useful when prioritizing string longevity over minimal weight.
+A rounded bowstring eye creates more contact surface — and therefore more friction — than a grooved or slotted design.
+Excess friction can slightly reduce the bow's efficiency.
+A larger eye opening also accommodates a thicker string, which is useful when prioritising string longevity over minimal weight.
+Most recurve string manufacturers supply a larger loop for the top limb; always confirm both loops are fully seated in the bow limb tip eye before removing the stringer.

 The four main bow types